tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Alice knows the script-redeeming private key \\( k_{Sa}\\) for the transaction input.

-Alice will create the entire transaction including, generating a new _offset keypair_ and calculating the _script offset_,
+Alice will create the entire transaction including, generating a new offset keypair and calculating the script offset,

 $$
 \begin{aligned}